PegasusResearch/Workshop-ROS2/README.md

 export _colcon_cd_root=/opt/ros/humble
 ```

-3) To avoid Python warnings, also add the following line
+3) To avoid Python warnings, also add the following line to the .bashrc
 ```
 PYTHONWARNINGS="ignore:easy_install command is deprecated,ignore:setup.py install is deprecated" export PYTHONWARNINGS